canonical/certbot-charm/README.md

 ownership of the requested domain.
 Documentation for the plugin can be found at https://certbot-dns-google.readthedocs.io/en/stable/.
-This plugin requires API credentials to be supplied either through the `credentials` parameter on the `get-dns-google-certificate` action, or from the `dns-google-credentials` setting in the charm configuration.
+This plugin requires API credentials to be supplied either through the `credentials` parameter on the `get-certificate` action, or from the `dns-google-credentials` setting in the charm configuration.

 To acquire a certificate using this plugin run a command like the
 following:

 ```
-$ juju run-action --wait certbot/0 get-dns-google-certificate \
+$ juju run-action --wait certbot/0 get-certificate \
     agree-tos=true \
     credentials=`cat cred.json | base64 -w0` \
     domains=example.com \
-    email=webmaster@example.com
+    email=webmaster@example.com \
+    plugin=dns-google
 ```

 ### DNS-Route53 Plugin